Ishita-3992/Clustering-Analysis/README.md

-We are performing cluster analyis on dataset: :Wholseale customers data
+We are performing cluster analysis on dataset: :Wholsale customers data

 #3 methods used are: